 - Girl Guides Australia is part of a world-wide voluntary Organisation which promotes and encourages the development of girls and women.

-- Our mission is to enable girls and young women to grow into confident, self-respecting, responsible community members.
+- Our mission is to empower girls and young women to grow into confident, self-respecting, responsible community members.

 - A program of activities, service and commitment to the Guide Promise supports the mission statement.